€57,48 €47,50 excl. VAT

 General information

-Craniomandibular Osteopathy (CMO) is a developmental bone disorder that causes bony lesions on the skull.
+Craniomandibular Osteopathy (CMO), also known as Lion Jaw, is a developmental bone disorder that causes bony lesions on the skull.
 Occurring in West Highland White Terriers, Scottish Terriers and Cairn Terriers, it is caused by an incompletely dominant mutation to the gene SLC37A2.

 Clinical features